mattgodbolt/pt-three-ways-pres/intro.md

 Model the problem as a hierarchy of "objects".
 Behaviour attached to objects directly through vtables.

 ### FP
-Model the problem as simple (mostly immutable) data, behaviour in free functions.
-Function overloading for
+Model the problem as simple immutable data, behaviour in free functions.
+Function overloading for polymorphism.

 ### DoD
 Work backwards from the operations, designing the data around most common operations